 - If one section has been declared as fragment, all sections with the same name must be declared fragments as well. - All declarations must have the same type.
-For example, even if rgblink(1)'s -w flag is used, wram0 and wramx types are still considered different. - Different constraints (alignment, bank, etc.) can be specified for each section fragment declaration, but they must all be compatible.
+For example, even if rgblink(1)'s -w flag is used, WRAMO and WRAMX types are still considered different. - Different constraints (alignment, bank, etc.) can be specified for each unionized section declaration, but they must all be compatible.
 For example, alignment must be compatible with any fixed address, all specified banks must be the same, etc. - A section fragment may not be unionized; after all, that wouldn't make much sense.